altaired/devops-label/README.md

 * Checks that only a single folder in that category is modified
 * That the naming structure of the authors folder holds, e.g 'name1-name2'
 * If the PR is a proposal or not and assign a label if it is a proposal
-* Fetches statistics of all pull requests with the proposal label
+* Fetches statistics of all pull requests with the proposal label and puts it in a provided issue.

+## Example summary

+An example of the calculated summary can be found in issue #3.
+It checks how many proposals of each category are open vs merged.

 ## Usage
 Example of how to include the action in your workflow, the action is made to be run upon each pull request.